rsvim/rsvim.github.io/blog/2024-08-29-motivation.md

 - Python is too slow.
 - Other scripting languages like lua/vimscript/lisp are not that popular, and some new scripting languages are too young to be widely used.

-Javascript meets most of the requirements.
+JavaScript meets most of the requirements.
 Google has spent millions of dollars and tons of engineering hours on the [V8](https://v8.dev/) engine, the community has also emerged with [QuickJS](https://bellard.org/quickjs/), both are great solutions built into the editor.
 But wait, js has a bad and chaotic syntax, its success actually belongs to the browsers and web industry, not js itself.
 So the ultimate goal is [to write scripts in typescript, and js can play the role of the middle layer under the hood](https://github.com/rsvim/rfc/blob/873cf96ca2ea256c0694e9396816b2ded827d08a/2-JavascriptEngine.md?plain=1#L25).
 Ts makes up for some shortcomings of js:

 - More elegant and beautiful syntax design.
 - Static type.